kgl2001/BeebSCSIHostAdaptor/README.md

-# BeebSCSIHost
+# BeebSCSIHostAdaptor
-SCSI Host Adaptor that allows BBC &amp; Master Computers to interface with various SCSI Hard Disk Drives
+SCSI Host Adaptor that allows BBC &amp; Master Computers to interface with various SCSI Hard Disk Drives.

+Please refer to the following discussion on Stardot for further details:

 ## Author

-BeebSCSIHost is developed and maintained by Ken Lowe.
+BeebSCSIHostAdaptor is developed and maintained by Ken Lowe.

-The design is based on the BeebSCSI project by Simon Innes: https://github.com/simoninns/BeebSCSI
+The design is based on the BeebSCSI project by Simon Inns: https://github.com/simoninns/BeebSCSI

 ## Software License (GPLv3)